sjmikler/resnets/README.md

 I did my best to make this implementation identical to the original one. \
 However there are a few differences which I chose consciously.

-- I use bigger weight decay - 2e-4 instead of 1e-4
+- I use bigger L2 regularization for ResNets - 1e-4 instead of 5e-5
 - Networks are trained on 50.000 examples, whereas some papers use only 45.000 examples
 - I use warm-up iterations for all the networks, not only for ResNet-110 as in original paper